 February 9, 2020: Develop IT trades business for "smart" homes.
 Governments are promoting the trades in a big way.
 On of the trades that is overlooked -- but which is becoming increasingly important -- is information technology (IT) in the home.
 IT in the home includes things like "smart" TVs, wifi zone expanders, smart doorbells, smart wireless speakers, security systems, phone charging systems, etc., etc. The list goes on-and-on and is getting longer every day.
 Build a business that keeps on top of all the technology, recommends to builders and homeowners what they should have, and does the installation or retrofit services in the home.
 Get it working in a small centre, like London, and then franchise it -- eventually getting bought out by a retailer like Best Buy.

 January 29, 2020: Improvement on the iRobot vacuums.
 I've been interested in the iRobot vacuum (which I don't yet own) for quite a while.
 Seems great, not having to worry about vacuuming.
 But one thing that has always bugged me is that they are round -- and 'round' has a hard time getting into the corners which, at least in my house, is where most of the dust tends to collect.
 So, how about (a) a retrofit to the iRobot to get it into corners or (b) a new competitor to the iRobot that solves this deficiency.
 Think of it as 'battle of the bots' for vacuums.
 This would be a perfect problem for an engineering person to solve and a biz knob to market/sell, either the patent or a finished product.
 Or a combined degree candidate to solve and sell.
+UPDATE:It could be that iRobot has solved the getting-into-the-corners challenge, so you better check it out before putting too much work into this one.

 January 24, 2020: Independent Pizza Joint Ordering Platform and App.
 The big boys have it -- Dominos, Pizza Hut, Pizza Pizza -- but what about the small mom-and-pop independents?: A way for folks to order their pizza from a small independent pizzeria on-line, fully configured with what they want on it for the price they want.
 Offer it as a 'self-serve' configuration where the store owner configures everything, or a 'turn-key' configuration where the store owner literally emails you the menu and your staff configures the system to price things out properly.
 Charge the pizzerias per pizza -- say, $0.25 each -- and put in place up-sell opportunities for soft drinks, garlic bread, etc.